-As farewell speeches go it wasn’t anything out of the ordinary.
-Perhaps at eight minutes it was extraordinarily brief for a politician, but not much else.
+As a farewell speech it wasn’t anything out of the ordinary.
+But, perhaps at eight minutes it was extraordinarily brief for a politician.
+But not much else.

 When South Australian Liberal Senator Mary Jo Fisher made her emotional farewell speech to the Senate it was revealed she had been charged with shoplifting for a second time.